 Configuring GASNet for Performance

 The configuration of a GASNet installation is important for performance of many applications.
 Here we give two examples of configuring GASNet for different architectures.
 We caution readers that the examples shown here demonstrate some of the GASNet features necessary for performance but are in no way comprehensive.
-In all cases users should always consult the GASNet Documentation to ensure that they ascertain the highest possible performance installation for their target machine.
+In all cases users should always consult the GASNet Documentation to ensure that they obtain the highest possible performance installation for their target machine.

 We describe each of the flags in turn.
 The